-A shadow director should always remain aware of their potential liability.
+A shadow director should always remain aware of their director duties and their potential liability.

 Having more board members make decisions, keeping up with filings for the company and carrying the appropriate insurance can reduce certain risks for directors.

-A director could be fined or disqualified if any wrongdoing is discovered.
+A director can be fined or disqualified if any wrongdoing is discovered.